mefernandez/spring-backbone-collection-databinding/README.md

 	for (Entry<Long, User> entry : entrySet) {
 		Long key = entry.getKey();
 		User user = entry.getValue();
-		if (key > 0 && user.getId() == null) {
+		// Decide if this item gets deleted or needs to be saved if (key > 0 && user.getId() == null) {
 			this.repository.delete(user);
 		} else {